-In the case that several Manuf.
-Auth.
-Holders wish to cooperate on an audit of the same API Manufacturer or share an audit report the 'Third party audit' becomes a 'Shared Third Party Audit'.

-Once the initial request to arrange the audit has been made to The API Compliance Institute ,other potential customers for the 3rd Party Audit could be contacted using the Standardized letter (Annex 4) and if they wish to share in this audit, they should contact the API Compliance Institute within 1 month.
+In the case that several MAHs and/or API manufacturers wish to cooperate on an audit of the same material Manufacturer or share an audit report the 'Third party audit' becomes a 'Shared Third Party Audit'.
+Once the initial request to arrange the audit has been made to The API Compliance Institute, other potential customers for the 3rd Party Audit could be contacted using the standardised letter (Annex 4) and if they wish to share this audit, they should contact the API Compliance Institute 4 weeks at latest before the audit takes place.

-In the case that a Third Party Audit has recently been performed and the API Manufacturer is contacted by a QP or responsible person of another Manuf.
-Auth.
-Holder who is interested in assessing whether this Third Party Audit Report satisfies their requirements, the representative of the Manuf.
-Auth.
-Holder should be asked to contact the API Compliance Institute.
-This scheme can also be applied to non EU Manuf.
-Auth.
-Holders.
+In the case that a Third Party Audit has recently been performed and the Manufacturer is contacted by a QP or responsible person of another MAH and/or API manufacturer who is interested in assessing whether this Third Party Audit Report satisfies his requirements, the representative of the MAH and/or API manufacturer should be asked to contact the API Compliance Institute.
+This scheme can also be applied to non EU MAH and/or API manufacturers.

-In the case that the API Manufacturer, / Distributor / Broker/ Importer / Packer / Re-Packer initiates the request for a Third Party audit of their Manufacturing Site, the audit will be for the purpose of performing a self-assessment audit.
+In the case that the material Manufacturer/Distributor/Broker/Importer/Packer/Re-Packer initiates the request for a Third Party audit of their Manufacturing Site, the audit will be for the purpose of performing a self-assessment audit.
 This will be documented in the Audit Agreement and included as a Footnote in the Audit Report.